pharmpy/pharmpy/docs/data.rst

 Subjects
 ~~~~~~~~

-An array of all subject IDs can be retrieved using the pharmpy dataframe API extension.
+An array of all subject IDs can be retrieved.

 .. jupyter-execute::

+    from pharmpy.modeling import get_ids
     model = Model(path / "pheno_real.mod")
-   df = model.dataset
-   ids = df.pharmpy.ids
-   ids
+    get_ids(model)

-The number of subjects in the dataset is the length of this array.
+The number of subjects in the dataset could optionally be retrieved directly.

 .. jupyter-execute::

-    len(ids)
+    from pharmpy.modeling import get_number_of_individuals
+    get_number_of_individuals(model)

 ~~~~~~~~~~~~